romcal/romcal-api/README.md

 ## History

+- 0.1.0 Bump version.
+After initial commits to make romcal-api alive, this project is now enough tooled and stable to be used as third party app or server.
 - 0.0.8 Introduce test framework: Jest and Supertest.
 Starting to stabilize the code and consolidate returned data.
 - 0.0.7 Update build files.
 Update this readme.md
 - 0.0.6 Start a calendar endpoint refactor.